Install Oracle Linux 5.7 through 5.10 Using Local or Remote Media

 - For Distribution CD/DVD.
 Insert the Oracle Linux 5.7 through 5.10 Distribution media boot disc (CD

-labeled number 1 or the single DVD) into the local or remote CD/DVD-ROM
+labeled number 1 or the single DVD) into the local or external CD/DVD-ROM

 - For ISO images.
 Ensure that the ISO images are available for Oracle Linux 5.7 through